trinker/regexr/README.md

 ## Using regexr With the regex Package

 Richard Cotton maintains the [`regex`](https://github.com/richierocks/regex) package to provide natural language based functions and constants that can be used to generate regular expressions.
-His work can be utilized within the **regexr** framework to maintain manageable commented and named *regular expression chunks*.
+His work can be utilized within the **regexr** framework to maintain manageable commented and named *sub-expressions*.

 ```r
 devtools::install_github("richierocks/regex")